 In most countries, the TIMSS test is taken by pupils in Grade 8.
 South Africa, Norway and Botswana are exceptions, though.
 In all three countries, the test is taken by Grade 9 pupils because it was found to be too difficult for those in Grade 8.

 TIMSS is a cross-national study that measures trends in mathematics and science achievement in Grade 8.
 It has been conducted every four years since 1995.
 The TIMSS results can be compared over time and between countries.
 It has been described as the “gold standard” when it comes to testing techniques.

-The ANA is a standardised national assessment introduced by the South African Department of Basic Education in 2011.
-It tests literacy and numeracy from Grade 1 through to Grade 6.
-Pupils in Grade 9 are also tested.
-The assessments are not designed to allow comparisons to be made between years.
+The ANA was a standardised national assessment introduced by the South African Department of Basic Education in 2011.
+It tested literacy and numeracy from Grade 1 through to Grade 6.
+Pupils in Grade 9 were also tested.
+The assessments were not designed to allow comparisons to be made between years.

-There has been some controversy about the ANA data.
-For example Nic Spaull, an education researcher in the economics department at Stellenbosch University, described the changes in the average Grade 1 mathematics score – from 68% in 2012 to 59% in 2013, and then back to 68% in 2014 – as “impossible”.
+There was controversy about the ANA data.
+For example, Spaull described the changes in the average Grade 1 mathematics score – from 68% in 2012 to 59% in 2013, and then back to 68% in 2014 – as “impossible”.

-Allais said that the ANA was a fledgling system that offers some insight into the troubles that have beset the schooling system.
+Allais described the ANA as a fledgling system that offered some insight into the troubles that beset the schooling system.